Splitting Assets In A Divorce

 - If a spouse receives an award from an accident or injury settlement that was awarded specifically as their sole and separate property.

 It should be noted that the Texas Family Code and case law from Texas appellate decisions govern property divisions.
-You should always ask your attorney about your specific facts.
+You should always ask your property division attorney in Austin about your specific facts.

 Unequal Division Of Assets

 Your family law attorney’s case strategy will be critical in this event.
 Texas law allows for a disproportionate share of assets to be awarded.
 The court can consider a long list of factors in making such a disproportionate disposition of your community estate, including:

 - Fault by one spouse in the break-up of the marriage

 - Waste of community estates by one spouse